Error while registering.

 Ingersoll Rand acquires Schlage

-Schlage was acquired by Ingersoll Rand, a Fortune 150 manufacturer of industrial, mining and construction equipment, in 1974.
+Schlage was acquired by Ingersoll Rand, a Fortune 150 manufacturer of industrial, mining and construction equipment.
 As a result of the acquisition, Schlage became part of the Ingersoll Rand Door Hardware Group.

 The Security, CO, plant was opened in 1976 and now produces six standard series locksets as well as handcrafted door hardware products.